Uniformizing complex ODEs and applications: Theorem C and Halphen vector fields

 Next note that $\Vert \gamma_j' (w_0) \Vert > 1/2$ as long as $\cos (\alpha_j) > \Vert a_j \Vert$.
-In particular if there are infinitely many indices $j$ satisfying this condition that the corresponding series will diverge.
-Clearly the existence of infinitely many indices as indicated means that some subsequence of the $a_j$ converge ``almost radially'' for $-w_0$.
+In particular if there are infinitely many indices $j$ satisfying this condition the corresponding series will diverge.
+In this case there is a subsequence of $\{a_j\}$ converging ``almost radially'' for $-w_0$.
 Conversely if the denominator in~(\ref{justtobequoted}) is bounded from below by some positive constant, then the argument used in Lemma~\ref{alwaysconverging} ensures again the convergence of series~(\ref{georay}).
 In general we are led to a finer analysis taking into account the ``conic approximation'' of $-z_0$ by the sequence $a_j =\gamma_j (0)$.
 Not surprisingly the behavior of series~(\ref{georay}) on $\Lambda_{\infty}$ depends on the initial point $w_0$: for some values of $w_0$ it diverges whereas for others it is convergent.

 Most properties of Halphen vector fields become encoded in the extended dynamics of the group generated by $\Xi_1, \Xi_2, \Xi_3$ on $\Ff_1$.
 For example the study of first integrals for Halphen vector fields amounts to searching functions that are invariant by this action.
 In particular on each connected component of $\overline{C} \setminus \Lambda_{\infty}$ it is not hard to construct ``automorphic functions'' for this group so that on the corresponding open sets on $M$ the Halphen vector field possesses a holomorphic first integral.
 It is also not very hard to check that the Halphen vector field does not admit a holomorphic (or meromorphic) first integral on the set corresponding to $\Lambda_{\infty}$ (which has real dimension equal to~$5$).
 Yet on the latter set, there is a real-valued first integral for the equation that is actually globally defined on $M$.
-We shall not pursue this type of discussion here not only because Halphen vector fields were detailed studied in \cite{guillotIHES} but also because the corresponding issues will be no longer in line with the main ideas of this paper.
+We shall not pursue this type of discussion here not only because Halphen vector fields were detailed studied in \cite{guillotIHES} but also because the corresponding issues will no longer be in line with the main ideas of this paper.

-However, inasmuch none of the above results about Halphen vector fields is new, our method is applicable in other situations since, in most of our discussion, we have only needed the fact that Halphen vector fields are transverse to a singular rational fibration.
-Since many remarkable equations, such as Painlev\'e equations, admit a formulation in terms of rational vector fields transverse to suitable singular foliations, it is very reasonable to expect that similar arguments can provide new insight in other situations of interest an example of it being provided by the material in Section~7.3.